justchrister/kalt/README.md

 Using the Nuxt framework lets us get the best of both reactive web applications and server-side rendered ones, the navigation is blazing fast, will still having reactive elements.

-The site leverages clamp(MIN, VAL, MAX) in order to be auto-responsive, where you create one design to fit every single screen.
+The site leverages clamp(MIN, VAL, MAX) for the sizing of all the elements and components, which mean the

+in order to be auto-responsive, where you create one design to fit every single screen.
 While this has its limitations, the limitations have an advantage: Good design, all the time.
 It requires some abstract thinking around the design, however, with the proper testing, you can achieve a beatiful design that works on all surfaces, for all users.

-### Design system
+### Deductive Design System
+The DDS reduces the design down to its most fundemental elements, and removes everything but the most essential, so the users get exactly the information they need exactly when they need it.
+It's intuitive, minimal and takes a lot of inspiration both from Japanese minimalism and Scandinavian functionalism.
+If its available on desktop, it should be available on mobile, so we never remove any element.

 - Data only flows down
 - 150px rule; the site should scale perfectly from 150px to 150 000px.
 - 100ms rule; Everything you do has to be completed in 100ms